-The 10-year Debt to Debt + Equity level shall be in the range of 35-55%, currently the planned level for 2021-2022 shall be 37.3%
+The 10-year average Debt to Debt + Equity level shall be in the range of 30-50%.

 13.2 Physical assets

 In accordance with the initial CBU establishment plan, the capital structure of City Water will include all current and non-current assets and liabilities and equity shown in the financial statements.